akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--There are a few ways you can give access to everyone on your team.
 The first is to set up accounts for everybody, which is straightforward but can be cumbersome.
 You may not want to run `adduser` and set temporary passwords for every user.-->

-Es gibt ein paar Wege allen Mitgliedern Deines Teams Zugriff zu geben.
-Der erste ist einen Account für jeden einzurichten, was unkompliziert aber mühsam sein kann.
+Es gibt ein paar Wege, allen Mitgliedern Deines Teams Zugriff zu geben.
+Der erste ist, einen Account für jeden einzurichten, was unkompliziert, aber mühsam sein kann.
 Du möchtest vielleicht nicht für jeden Benutzer `adduser` ausführen und ein temporäres Passwort setzen.

 <!--A second method is to create a single 'git' user on the machine, ask every user who is to have write access to send you an SSH public key, and add that key to the `~/.ssh/authorized_keys` file of your new 'git' user.
 At that point, everyone will be able to access that machine via the 'git' user.
 This doesn’t affect the commit data in any way — the SSH user you connect as doesn’t affect the commits you’ve recorded.-->